What is the OPT?

 Summary of the Rating Scale for the OPT at UC Berkeley*

 1 Speaking is often unintelligible.
 The test takers frequently make major errors in pronunciation and grammar.
 Their range of grammar structures is extremely limited, and they lack the vocabulary necessary to perform specific tasks.
 Speech is very slow and halting except for routine expressions.
-Listening comprehension is very weak; misunderstanding continues with frequent breakdowns in communication despite clarification and repetition.
-The overall structure of explanations is not clear.
-The sequence and development of ideas is very difficult to follow.
+The sequence of ideas is very difficult to follow.
+Explanations lack development.
+Misunderstanding is common with frequent breakdowns in communication despite clarification and repetition.
 The test takers often seem confused by questions and respond inappropriately or illogically.

-2 Speaking is sometimes unintelligible.
-Test takers may make major pronunciation errors, including errors with stress and linking.
-Rhythm, and intonation are distracting.
-Speech flow interferes with communication; the test takers might speak too fast, or in a very slow, halting manner, with unexpected phrasing patterns.
-The test takers can convey meaning accurately in simple sentences, but make major errors using complex grammar, or they avoid using complex structures.
+2 Speaking is sometimes unintelligible or only intelligible with significant listener effort.
+Test takers may make major pronunciation errors.
+Speech flow interferes with communication; the test takers might speak too fast, or in a slow, halting manner, with unexpected phrasing patterns.
+The test takers may use mainly simple structures, or make major grammatical errors that interfere with comprehension.
 They have sufficient vocabulary to speak simply, but they struggle when performing specific tasks and make inappropriate word choices.
-Explanations are often minimal, or they may be overly repetitive or rambling.
-Appropriate patterns of organization are missing or misused.
+The structure of explanations may be difficult to follow.
+Explanations may be minimal or overly repetitive or rambling.
 During interactions the test takers have trouble understanding other speakers and are unable to clarify questions successfully, or they respond to questions immediately, but their responses do not correspond to the task or topic appropriately.

 3 Speaking is intelligible with some listener effort required.
-There may be consistent minor errors in pronunciation, but they do not impede understanding.
-They speak with a slightly distracting rhythm and intonation, but this rarely interferes with communication.
+There may be minor errors in pronunciation, but they do not impede understanding.
 Speech may be slightly fast or slow, with slightly distracting phrasing patterns.
 In addition to using a full range of basic grammar structures, they are able to use complex structures.
-Minor grammar errors do not impede comprehension.
+Minor grammatical errors do not impede comprehension.
 Test takers have the vocabulary to handle specific tasks satisfactorily; they may make occasional errors with non-critical vocabulary.
 They can paraphrase easily.
-They explain clearly, providing sufficient detail.
+They can provide clear explanations with sufficient detail.
 They are not overly redundant or repetitive or rambling.
 Test takers can follow most speech; occasionally they may need clarification or repetition to understand.
 They can clarify misunderstandings successfully.
 They respond clearly to most questions, elaborating as needed.

 4 Speaking is consistently intelligible.
-Test takers demonstrate a high degree of facility in speaking with good control of pronunciation, stress, rhythm, intonation patterns, and speed.
+Test takers demonstrate a high degree of facility in speaking with good control of pronunciation, speed, and phrasing patterns.
 Their vocabulary is extensive, appropriate, and sophisticated.
-They use high-level complex structures accurately and give well-organized, fully-developed, logical explanations without relying heavily on jargon.
+They use complex structures accurately and give well-organized, fully-developed, logical explanations without relying heavily on jargon.
 They can communicate easily on a variety of topics and respond to questions with clear, well-developed, appropriate answers.